steven-halla/casino_hell/README.md

 horror looks like,

-new item or companion: 2nd chance, if stamina goes below 1, your stamina is revived to 1/2
+new item or companion: 2nd chance, if stamina goes below 1, your stamina is revived to 1/2 new items:

+stamina guard: if stamina falls below 0, restore up to 1 stamina save coin : save anywhre if gold is 300+ teleport potion: teleport to rest area stamina plus : + 5 stamina magic plus : + 5 magic money bag: 500coins

+players need to have a perception of 1 to use shake